makerdao/pe-checklists/core/standards.md

 ### Documentation

 Repositories should have a README file that outline the purpose, functionality and how to use the contract.
 In addition to this external/public functions should have [NatSpec comments](https://docs.soliditylang.org/en/latest/style-guide.html#natspec).

+### Deployment

+Contracts should be verified on Etherscan with a license and pragma clearly set.
+Optimizations generally should be turned off.
+The verified code should match the main branch of the source repository on Github.